-This page contains a list of open source tools, software and platforms for scholar-led approaches to open access.
-This list is not exhaustive and has been last updated July 2017.
+This page contains a list of open source tools, software, and platforms for scholar-led approaches to open access.
+This list is not exhaustive and has last been updated May 2019.
 Please edit this page directly to add tools or send us your suggestions.

 All-In-One Platforms or services

 Open Monograph Press